Skip to content

 International students

-You’ll need to pay your tuition fees in full or have set up an instalment payment plan to fully enrol on your course.
+You’ll need to pay your tuition fees in full or have set up two further instalments to be paid by the deadlines required in order to fully enrol on your course.
 You can do this before you arrive as part of the online enrolment process.
-If you chose to set up an instalment plan, no money will be taken out of your account until the first instalment date, Monday 16 October 2023.
+If you chose to set up two instalments, no money will be taken out of your account until the first instalment date, all dates can be found on our website.

 We recommend that you set up a UK bank account when you arrive.
-If you wish, you can then amend which bank account you use to pay your instalment plan.
+If you wish, you can then amend which bank account you use to pay your instalment plan, by following our advice on making a payment.

 You'll also find payment advice for international students and advice and guidance for sponsored students online.